uber/kraken/README.md

 Such a graph has high connectivity and small diameter.
 As a result, even with only one seeder and having thousands of peers joining in the same second, all participants can reach a mininum of 80% max upload/download speed in theory (60% with current implementation), and performance doesn't degrade much as the blob size and cluster size increase.
+For more details, see the team's [tech talk](https://www.youtube.com/watch?v=waVtYYSXkXU) at KubeCon + CloudNativeCon.

 # Architecture